 The A's have several roster issues to sort out over their 21 Cactus League games.

 The rotation is unsettled, and they must find a closer.
-Godfrey and Tommy Milone, also slated to pitch Friday,
+Godfrey and Tommy Milone, also slated to pitch Friday, are among those fighting to make the starting five.

 "When you're throwing bullpens, sure, you're trying to impress," Melvin said.
 "But you're not really going to evaluate until you get in games."